Α-L-fucosidase

-Thus, the two substrates of this enzyme are alpha-L-fucoside and H2O, whereas its two products are L-fucose and alcohol.

 This enzyme belongs to the family of hydrolases, specifically those glycosidases that hydrolyse O- and S-glycosyl compounds.
-The systematic name of this enzyme class is alpha-L-fucoside fucohydrolase.
-This enzyme is also called alpha-fucosidase.
-This enzyme participates in n-glycan degradation and glycan structures - degradation.
+The systematic name of this enzyme class is α-L-fucoside fucohydrolase.
+This enzyme is also called α-fucosidase.
+It participates in N-glycan degradation and glycan structure degradation.

-Deficiency of this enzyme is called Fucosidosis.
+Deficiency of this enzyme is called fucosidosis.

-In CAZy, alpha-L-fucosidases are found in glycoside hydrolase family 29 and glycoside hydrolase family 95.
+In CAZy, α-L-fucosidases are found in glycoside hydrolase family 29 and glycoside hydrolase family 95.